exadel-inc/etoolbox-authoring-kit/ui.apps/src/main/content/jcr_root/apps/authoring-toolkit/depends-on/README.md

     @NumberField
     private int field2;

-    // @DialogField is not needed, name should not be defined, field type in model not important
+    // @DialogField is not needed, the name should not be defined, field type in the model not important
     @DependsOn(
         // Absolutely no need to calculate simple actions like sum separately, light operations can be used as it is, heavy thing can be declared like here query = "@field1 + @field2",